pldvd/eloquent-js/README.md

 # eloquent-js
-This repo contains the solutions of this great JavaScript book called 'Eloquent JavaScript' by Marijn Haverbeke, one of my favourite books on JS.
+This repo contains my solutions for the exercises found in this great JavaScript book called 'Eloquent JavaScript' by Marijn Haverbeke, one of my favourite books on JS.